bamason2/ttp451-module/docs/labs/Lab_3.md

 ## Aims and Objectives

 The aim of this exercise is to investigate the creation of different forms of models.
 A few common types of model will be discussed, notably polynomial and radial basis functions (RBF’s).
-Also, the user will gain expertise in some common Matlab&copy; functions and the constructs that Matlab&copy; facilitates.
+Also, the user will gain expertise in some common MATLAB&copy; functions and the constructs that MATLAB&copy; facilitates.

 ## Overview of Exercise

-Once data has been acquired during an engine test, the first step in handling the data is the creation of a model.
-The reason for developing a model is to
+Once data has been acquired during a powertrain system test the first step in handling the data is the creation of a model.
+The reason for developing a model is to;

 - Allow ready access to the data since it is now represented in a functional form;
-- Allow interpolation;  the tests are conducted at discrete points, and for the calibration process, data must be available at all possible values of the controlled parameters of the engine.
+- Allow interpolation; the tests are conducted at discrete points and for the calibration process, data must be available at all possible values of the controlled parameters of the engine.

 There are many forms of model and in this workshop we will consider just a few of the more commonly used types, notably polynomial and radial basis function (RBF) models.
-We will also take a look at a very simple model type that is useful in searching for relationships between data streams – cross-correlation.
-The surface fitting example illustrates the utility and importance of data visualisation.
+We will also take a look at a very simple method useful in searching for relationships between data streams called cross-correlation.

-The other purpose of the workshop is to give you an opportunity to practice some commonly needed skills in the use of Matlab&copy; functions and the constructs that Matlab&copy; facilitates.

 The exercises consist of the following: